Moderate Income Housing

-PROGRAM OVERVIEW: The MIH program serves the needs of moderate-income households, those families that cannot afford market-rate housing, yet don't qualify for federal housing assistance.
-MIH grants and/or loans are awarded to cities and counties to develop multi-family rental units, single-family for-purchase homes, and water, sewer and street extensions in communities with populations fewer than 60,000 people.
-MIH awards also help finance construction costs, rehabilitate unsafe or dilapidated vacant housing, and offer down-payment and closing-cost assistance to homebuyers.
+The Moderate Income Housing program serves the needs of moderate-income households that don’t qualify for federal housing assistance.
+MIH grants and/or loans are awarded to cities and counties to develop multi-family rental units and single-family for-purchase homes in communities with populations fewer than 60,000 people.